PROTESTANTISM AND THE COMMONWEALTH

 DR. BRAD LITTLEJOHN

-Dr. Bradford Littlejohn (Ph.D., University of Edinburgh) is the Founder and President of the Davenant Institute.
-He also works as a Fellow of the Ethics and Public Policy Center and has taught for several institutions, including Moody Bible Institute-Spokane, Bethlehem College and Seminary, and Patrick Henry College.
+Dr. Bradford Littlejohn (Ph.D., University of Edinburgh) is a Fellow of the Ethics and Public Policy Center.
+He founded and served for ten years as President of The Davenant Institute.
+He has taught for several institutions, including Moody Bible Institute-Spokane, Bethlehem College and Seminary, and Patrick Henry College.
 He is recognized as a leading scholar of the English theologian Richard Hooker and Has published and lectured extensively in the fields of Reformation history, Christian ethics, and political theology.
 He lives in Landrum, SC with his wife, Rachel, and four children.

 Dr. Nick Meriwether